 What are the qualifications of your teachers?All teachers at Crosland are specialists in their academic areas and are trained to teach learning disabled children.
 Crosland requires and provides annual professional development and continuing education opportunities for faculty.
 This ensures that faculty continuously hones their teaching skills and stay informed of trends, techniques and curricular advancements among our student population.

 How do you decide if a child is "right" for your program?We carefully examine the comprehensive diagnostic evaluation to make certain there is a mild to moderate learning disability or ADHD.
 The prospective student is interviewed and participates in a three day visit.
 This provides Crosland with an honest assessment of the child’s specific academic weaknesses.

-How long do children stay in your program?The average length of stay is about three years.
-Some children leave after two years, while others stay the remainder of their academic careers.
+How long do children stay in your program?The average length of stay is three to five years, while other children stay the remainder of their academic careers.

 What do you expect from the parents of children at Crosland?We hope that parents are active participants in their child’s education.
 We offer individual conferences to assist parents in understanding how their child learns, and what parents can do outside of Crosland to encourage the academic success of their child.

 What happens to children when they leave?Most children return to regular education settings.
 Some go into transition programs in private schools and others continue to receive special services within their regular education settings.
 Many of our students go on to attend two and four year colleges.